Why drift boat fly fishing?

 When to take a drift boat trip?

-Seasonality: The region is blessed to have clear waters and strong hatches as well as very active feeding on early season smelt in the rivers.
+Seasonality: The region is blessed to have clear waters and strong hatches as well as very actively feeding fish.
 Streamers are productive early on and your guide will provide some reliable patterns for you to try.
 As the days warm in May we start to see good hatches of Blue Wing Olives, Quill Gordon and Hendrickson mayflies.

 Once the mayfly hatches have peaked in mid June, and the river temperature climbs into the 60's, it becomes primarily a caddis fishery with some hatches of mayflies fishing well into early July.
 After that, it is all caddis, stoneflies and terrestrials.
 Local favorites are used because they reliably produce but sometimes a fisherman will find that a new pattern or one he may have used out west, will stir the appetite or curiosity of our trout and salmon.